Jhaprince/Jhaprince.github.io/_pages/about.md

 <p>My research addresses the broader challenge of creating trustworthy machine learning systems, focusing on building models that are secure, interpretable, and aligned with safety principles.
 Specifically, I am interested in:

-1. **Reliability**:
-   - Developing and analyzing both adversarial attacks and defense mechanisms to ensure that models remain robust and secure under various conditions.
+**Reliability**: Developing and analyzing both adversarial attacks and defense mechanisms to ensure that models remain robust and secure under various conditions.

-2. **Interpretability**:
-   - Enhancing the transparency of machine learning models by understanding how features contribute to their predictions.
-   - This enables clearer communication of model behavior, making it easier for humans to understand and trust these systems.
+**Interpretability**:Enhancing the transparency of machine learning models by understanding how features contribute to their predictions.
+This enables clearer communication of model behavior, making it easier for humans to understand and trust these systems.

-3. **Causality**:
-   - Moving beyond interpretability, I explore how to uncover the underlying cause-and-effect relationships between model inputs and outputs.
-   - This allows for meaningful interventions, ensuring that models are safety-aligned and behave predictably when inputs are adjusted.
+**Causality**:Moving beyond interpretability, I explore how to uncover the underlying cause-and-effect relationships between model inputs and outputs.
+This allows for meaningful interventions, ensuring that models are safety-aligned and behave predictably when inputs are adjusted.

-4. **Misuse Prevention**:
-   - Investigating methods to prevent malicious misuse of models, with a focus on techniques such as safety alignment and watermarking to safeguard models from unauthorized exploitation. </p>
+**Misuse Prevention**: Investigating methods to prevent malicious misuse of models, with a focus on techniques such as safety alignment and watermarking to safeguard models from unauthorized exploitation. </p>